Turkode : TPS

 Food

-All breakfasts, 8 lunches and 6 dinners are included in the price of the tour.
-Peruvian cuisine has developed a reputation for its flavours and originality and it’s well worth trying out a few of the local delicacies.
-Amongst these are ceviche (a spicy dish of seafood or fish marinated in lime juice), lomo saltado (a Peruvian take on a beef stir-fry) and various hearty soups such as the delicious quinoa soup.
-Other dishes include roasted cuy (guinea pig), alpaca steak, and to drink, the national beverage: Pisco Sour.
-Drinking water is provided.
-The tap water in Peru is not safe to drink; boiled and filtered drinking water is provided on the trek and elsewhere your leader will buy large water containers for you to refill your bottle from.
-Hotel breakfasts are normally simple buffet-style affairs, usually including bread/toast and jam, cereal, sometimes eggs or a cooked dish, sometimes fruit, tea/coffee and fruit juice.
-Regrettably, we can not guarantee that wheat/gluten-free products will be available for breakfast in all locations - if you have an intolerance you may wish to bring your own breakfast food.
-Where lunch and dinner is not included in Cuzco/Aguas Calientes we'll visit a variety of cafes and restaurants.
-During the trek, hearty breakfasts are served and good quality cooked lunches and dinners are provided, and usually consist of soup or a starter, a main course with meat/fish and some form of carbohydrates, followed by a dessert.
-Some snacks between meals are also provided.
-Bed tea/coffee is brought to your tent each morning and juice or hot drinks are provided with all meals during the trek.
+All breakfasts, eight lunches and six dinners are included in the tour price.
+Peruvian cuisine is loved for its flavours and originality; it’s well worth digging into the local delicacies.
+Among these are ceviche (seafood or fish marinated in lime juice), lomo saltado (a Peruvian take on a beef stir-fry), and various hearty soups including the delicious quinoa soup.
+Other dishes include roasted cuy (guinea pig) and alpaca steak.
+To drink, there’s pisco sour, the national beverage.
+Drinking water is provided as tap water in Peru is not safe to drink; boiled and filtered drinking water is provided on the trek and elsewhere your leader buys large water containers from which you can refill your bottle.
+Hotel breakfasts are normally simple buffets, usually including bread/toast and jam, cereal, sometimes eggs or a cooked dish, sometimes fruit, tea/coffee and fruit juice.
+We cannot guarantee that wheat-/gluten-free products are available for breakfast in all locations – if you have an intolerance you may wish to bring your own breakfast food.
+Where lunch and dinner are not included in Cuzco/Aguas Calientes, we visit a variety of cafes and restaurants.
+During the trek, hearty breakfasts are served and good quality cooked lunches and dinners are provided.
+These usually consist of soup or a starter, a main course with meat/fish and some form of carbohydrates, followed by a dessert.
+Snacks are also provided.
+Tea/coffee is brought to your tent each morning and juice or hot drinks are provided with all meals during the trek.

 Weather